1Anka1/goit-markup-hw-03/README.md

 «B9» The "container" contains the header, footer and section content.
 That is, they are inside it.

 «B10» Flexbox is used to arrange elements, but only where necessary.
-For example, in the header, navigation, lists in sections, etc., that is, where it is impossible to arrange elements horizontally in a customized way.

 «B11» Final box sizes in the browser match the layout.